newbiehre/TokenTransferIndexerApp/README.md

 ### Warning
 The following test doesn't consistently pass Erc721SubscriptionServiceTest's Batch Processing test "Should not need to verify contract address (call checkIfErc721())) if found in database" (root path: src/test/kotlin/com/example/demo/services/subscription/Erc721SubscriptionServiceTest.kt).
-Run it again and it should pass.
-Apologies for the inconvenience for the time being!
+Run it again and it almost always pass.
+Apologies for the inconvenience for the time being.

 ### Usage
 To run all tests: